henichole/eCommerce-Project/starting_with_data.md

-Question 3: Find the total number of unique visitors by referring sites, find each unique product viewed by each visitor, and compute the percentage of visitors to the site that actually makes a purchase
+Question 3: Find the total number of unique visitors by referring sites.
+Find each unique product viewed by each visitor, and compute the percentage of visitors to the site that actually makes a purchase

 SQL Queries:

         SELECT
             channelgrouping,
             COUNT(DISTINCT fullVisitorId) AS unique_visitors,
             COUNT(DISTINCT CASE WHEN channelgrouping = 'Referral' THEN     fullVisitorId END) AS referral_count FROM
             analytics
         GROUP BY